SixArm/unix-shell-script-kit/README.md

 ### dot_all

-dot_all: source all the executable files in a given directory and subdirectories.
+Source all the executable files in a given directory and subdirectories.

 ```sh
 dot_all ~/temp